 The economy of the State of Hawaii has a combined gross regional product from the f our counties of approximately \$73 billion (2013) and net exports of \$38.9 billion.
 The State's economy supports approximately 900,006 jobs (2015) that pay an average of \$52,048 in annual earnings.
-17

 That State of Hawaii's economy has 7 traded clusters that are within the top 25% of all states throughout the United States based on employment specialization.
-This suggests that these
+This suggests that these clusters are where businesses throughout the State of Hawaii are employing higher numbers of workers in response to or in anticipation of consumer demand.

-16 Lanai and Molokai workforce data from DLIR sources.
+&lt;sup>16 Lanai and Molokai workforce data from DLIR sources.

-17 Source: Statistics other than noted, were derived from the Economic Modeling Specialist, International (EMSI), Developer for the period of 2015 to 2020.
+&lt;sup>17 Source: Statistics other than noted, were derived from the Economic Modeling Specialist, International (EMSI), Developer for the period of 2015 to 2020.
 Data reflects the following parameters: County of Hawaii, 2014-2015, QCEW, Non QCEW, Self Employed, and Extended Proprietors.